BourgondAries/python-autotools/readme.md

 	transform 'your-python-containing-project'

-This COPIES the project into a new directory 'transform'.
+This COPIES the project into a new directory 'transformed'.
 Your original project will not be edited.

 ## Classify